jinyeong-park/mobileApp/README.md

-# mobile app using React Native and graphQL
+# Mobile app using graphQL